Logo

 Alexander McQueen became one of several designers to participate in MAC's promotion of cosmetic releases created by fashion designers.

-Alexander McQueen have produced works for music artists such as David Bowie and Bjork which were used in their album covers and tours.
+Alexander McQueen created custom designs for music artists David Bowie and Bjork, which were used in their album covers and tours.

 Alexander McQueen told his family when he was 18 and, after a rocky period, they accepted it.